MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.LocalAccounts/Add-LocalGroupMember.md

 This cmdlet returns no output.

 ## NOTES

+Windows PowerShell includes the following aliases for `Add-LocalGroupMember`:

+- `algm`

 The Microsoft.PowerShell.LocalAccounts module is not available in 32-bit PowerShell on a 64-bit system.